- What is the definition of a flood?

 - What is the difference between non-engineered and engineered openings?

-An engineered opening is one that is designed and certified by a registered engineer or architect as meeting certain performance characteristics describes in FEMA Technical Bulletin 1/Aug 08.
+An engineered opening is one that is designed and certified by a registered engineer or architect as meeting certain performance characteristics describes in FEMA Technical Bulletin 1/08

 If using an engineered vent then additional data must be provided.
 The “engineered openings must be certified by a design professional as having been designed to provide automatic equalization of hydrostatic flood forces by allowing for the entry and exit of flood waters.”
+In addition, the certification has to identify the building in which the engineered opening will be installed.
 Design requirements and specifications for certification statements are outlined in FEMA Technical Bulletin 1-08.

 - Are Flood Solutions flood vents engineered or non-engineered openings?

-All flood vents that Flood Solutions, LLC manufactures and sells are non-engineered openings.
+All flood vents that Flood Solutions, LLC manufactures and sells are ICC-ES Certified AND Engineered openings.

-All Flood Solutions vents are non-engineered openings and are acceptable in ALL 50 STATES.
-You would simply need the amount of free area for the vent from the manufacturer in writing to submit.
+All Flood Solutions vents are engineered openings and are acceptable in ALL 50 STATES.
+You would simply need the amount of coverage for the vent in writing to submit.
 Flood Solutions includes this information with all orders that are shipped.
 See pages 18 – 23 in the FEMA Technical Bulletin 1/08.

-If you are using an engineered vent, then it isa requirement that you have an engineered certificate from the manufacturer of the vent in order to be able to use the engineered calculations to determine how many vents you will require.
+If you are using an engineered vent, then it is a requirement that you have an engineered certificate or an ICC-ES Report from the manufacturer of the vent in order to be able to use the engineered calculations to determine how many vents you will require.

 - Do I need certification that my flood vents have engineered openings?

-YES, it is a requirement that you have an engineered certificate from the manufacturer of the vent in order to be able to use the engineered calculations to determine how many vents you will require.
+YES, it is a requirement that you have an engineered certificate OR the ICC-ES Report from the manufacturer of the vent in order to be able to use the engineered calculations to determine how many vents you will require.

-This certificate must be from the state in which your building is located, unless the vent is ICC-ES certified and has an ICC-ES evaluation report.
+This certificate must be from the state in which your building is located and identify the building in which the engineered opening will be installed, UNLESS the vent is ICC-ES certified and has an ICC-ES evaluation report.
 If the vent has neither an engineered certificate from the state in which your building is located or does not have an ICC-ES evaluation report than you may not use the engineered calculations for the vent to determine how many vents you will require.
 You would then have to use the ACTUAL net free air of the vent to determine how many vents you will require.
 This would require far more vents to meet the requirements.

 - What information needs to be included on the certificate?